Incidence in United States

 Incidence and Significance Worldwide

 Among uncircumcised tribes of Africa and within uncircumcised Asian cultures, penile cancer may amount to 10 to 20% of all male malignant neoplasms (8,9).
 The annual number of new cases per year worldwide is approximately 26,000 (10).
 Squamous cell carcinoma is the most common histologic subtype, accounting for over 95% of cases (Table 35-1) (11,12).

 Table 35–1.
 Histopathology Subtypes of Penile Cancer |Favorite Table|Download (.pdf)

 The incidence of carcinoma of the penis varies according to circumcision practice, hygienic standard, phimosis, number of sexual partners, human papilloma virus (HPV) infection, exposure to tobacco products, and other factors (13-15).
 Neonatal circumcision has been well established as a prophylactic measure that removes most of the risk of penile carcinoma because it eliminates the closed preputial environment where penile carcinoma most commonly develops.

 The chronic irritative effects of smegma, a byproduct of bacterial action on desquamated cells that are within the preputial sac, have been proposed as an etiologic agent in penile cancer.
 Poor hygiene can lead to buildup of smegma beneath the preputial foreskin, with resulting inflammation.
 Healing by fibrosis leads to phimosis of the preputial skin, which tends to perpetuate the cycle.
-Phimosis is found in 25 to 75% of ...
+Phimosis is found in ...